WTIGER001/sfcmap/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
 Run `npm start` to start the application in debug mode

 ## Known Issues
-- After login you have to refresh
 - LOTS of requests for data when a map is calibrated

+## To Do

+### Drawing Layers & Marker Management
+- Need to refactor the layers page to allow polylines, polygons and circles.
+Maybe move the marker creation here too?
+- True Layers (e.g. Country borders, quarters) and allow polygons, lines, text and markers
+- Select marker from layer list
+- Switch to featureGroup layers and change the eventing
+- Draw & edit polygons, lines, and text
+- Marker Snap
+- Drag and Drop a new marker on the page.
+- Marker hover information (tooltip) / click information (popup)
+- Recent Markers area

+### Map
+- Smoother zoom ( less spacing between Zoom levels) (I think this is a setting in the map)
+- Fix icons in 'fixed' mode, they seem to move around as you zoom
+- Router for maps and 'back button'.
+Router should also support a coordinate center and zoom
+- Border Decoration for regions (a,b,c, etc)
+- Switch to better scale
+- Set map units
+- Enable / Disable Scale
+- Enable / Disable Coordinates
+- Fixed Marker Size (in map units)

+### Data Management
+- Data Loading order seems recursive, fix this so there is not a ridiculous number of reloads
+- Export / import icons
+- Upload Progress
+- Redo some of the RxJS to use tap
+- Migrate to Firestore, Use batches, deeper structure.

+### General Application
+- Landing Page
+- Loading Indicator
+- Project or Game or Collection top level construct
+- Maybe ditch dialogs and instead use a fly out panel
+- Class names as member variables and then standard methods (implement Clone(), Clean(), etc...)

-### Mobile Device Issues
+### Mobile Device Support
 - Tab icons are too small
 - Measure and Calibrate dont work because there is no real 'mouse move' events
-- Managers (map, marker and groups) are in dialogs and are too small - Separate to separate pages with a router
+- Managers (map, marker and groups) are in dialogs and are too small - Separate to separate pages with a router - Started on this
 - Auto expansion of tabs is annoying - make this a preference
 - Tab close is too small.
 I want to swipe to close
 - Map pane doesn't scroll on overflow